wsaada19/block-splat/README.md

 - `/set-name <name>` - Sets your name

-- `/change-team` - Change your team - this will not update a player's model to match their team color and was put in place mainly for testing purposes.
+- `/change-team` - Change your team - this will not update a player model to match their new team color and was put in place mainly for testing purposes.

+- `/stuck` - Respawns player - can be used if you get stuck in a block

 ## Configuration